dmulyalin/ttp_templates/docs/ttp_templates/platform.juniper_junos_show_configuration_policy_options_community_pipe_display_set.md

 <template name="juniper_junos_bgp_communities" results="per_template">
 <doc>
-Template to parse Juniper Junos BGP community configuration from 'show configuration policy-options community | display set'.
+Template to parse Juniper Junos BGP community configuration from 'show configuration policy-options community | display inheritance | display set'.

 Returns a normalized list of dictionaries with 'value', 'type', and 'name' keys.
 Each concrete community value is returned as a separate dictionary;